Faizanfarhad/Space-Craft-Game/README.md

-#Description
-* space craft game using pygame

-#Installation
-* for cloning this repo# Space-Craft-Game

 ## Description
 Space Craft Game using pygame.
 This is an exciting game where you navigate a spacecraft through obstacles and collect points.
 The game is designed for fun and to enhance your pygame skills.